tsukudabuddha/ATSplashScreen/README.md

 ```Swift
 let splashScreen = SplashScreenView(imageColor: .black, imageSize: CGSize(width: 200, height: 200), imageName: "apple", transition: .shutter, lineOrientation: .horizontal)
 ```
-Which produces the splash screen shown in the gif under the example header
+Which was used to create the splash screen in the example app (gif above)

 ## Installation